-Researchers have defined emotion regulation as the ability to exert some form of control over our emotions.
+Researchers define emotion regulation as the ability to exert some form of control over our emotions.
 According to the emotion regulation researcher James Gross, emotion regulation refers to our ability to choose our emotions, when we have them, how we experience them and how we feel them.

 Much of the available emotion regulation research suggests that people often turn to similar emotion regulation strategies.
 Gross has identified 5 common strategies people use in an attempt to manage their emotions.